-2. But for some one to regulate the Church service by presuming to make rules to that end, is to usurp the prerogative of Jesus the only divine law giver and sovereign of our souls; "every ers saw no danger in using the digressive preach- soul which will not hear that prophet, shall be destroyed from among the people."
+2. But for some one to regulate the Church service by presuming to make rules to that end, is to usurp the prerogative of Jesus the only divine law giver and sovereign of our souls; "every soul which will not hear that prophet, shall be destroyed from among the people."
 (Acts 3:23.)

-For instance: (a) Make a rule to withdraw fellowship from one who interrupts a speaker teaching the Church error. (b) Bar one the same way from teaching a portion of God's truth in or by handing out tracts that teach it. (c) Bar the divinely exemplified one bread and cup in communion and bring into it breads and cups not of faith instead.
+For instance; (a) Make a rule to withdraw fellowship from one who interrupts a speaker teaching the Church error. (b) Bar one the same way from teaching a portion of God's truth in or by handing out tracts that teach it. (c) Bar the divinely exemplified one bread and cup in communion and bring into it breads and cups not of faith instead.